Manchester Metropolitan named greenest UK university 2013

 However, it’s not all good news.
 Universities are still failing to make the connection between their own academics’ research on climate change and the partnerships and investments they have with the fossil fuel companies causing climate change.

 “After a decade of student-led Go Green campaigning, the Higher Education sector has made excellent progress in areas ranging from carbon reduction to ethical procurement.
 For the first time ever, 100% of universities assessed now have an environmental policy.
 However, we’re seeing excruciatingly slow progress from too many universities in some criteria such as ethical investment given the urgency of the climate challenge.
-We’d encourage those who have failed this year’s Green League ‘exam’ to take a leaf out of Manchester Metropolitan’s book”
+We’d encourage those who have failed this year’s People & Planet University League ‘exam’ to take a leaf out of Manchester Metropolitan’s book”

-In May 2013, University of Oxford which failed this year’s Green League assessment, announced a £5.9 million partnership between their Earth Sciences department and Shell.
+In May 2013, University of Oxford which failed this year’s People & Planet University League assessment, announced a £5.9 million partnership between their Earth Sciences department and Shell.
 The partnership will support research into new techniques for extracting even more fossil fuels despite climate scientists’ warnings that more than 80% of fossil fuels must stay in the ground.
 In response, students have launched a Fossil Free Oxford campaign as part of a wider movement to sever the links between their institutions and the fossil fuel industry.

 Chris Garrard, a postgraduate student from Oxford University, commented: